Operator Reference

 find_aniso_shape_models (Operator)

-— Find the best matches of multiple anisotropically scaled shape
+find_aniso_shape_models — Find the best matches of multiple anisotropically scaled shape

 models.